geodeepak/Seismolive/What's-New-in-ObsPy-0.10.0.md

 ### Anaconda Support

 With all the changes in the new ObsPy version we are finally able to offer (Ana)conda packages for all platforms and Python versions.
 This might seem small but this is a huge time and problem saver when installing ObsPy and other scientific Python packages.
 Thus this is now the recommended way to install ObsPy.
-You only need to download Anaconda/Miniconda and install ObsPy including all dependencies with:
+You only need to download Anaconda/Miniconda and then you can simply install ObsPy including all dependencies by running:

 ```bash
 $ conda install -c obspy obspy